-Source: Privacy by Design: The 7 Foundational Principles Implementation and Mapping of Fair Information Practices at www.ipc.on.ca/images/Resources/pbd-implement-7found-principles.pdf
+Privacy by Design: The 7 Foundational Principles Implementation and Mapping of Fair Information Practices at www.ipc.on.ca/images/Resources/pbd-implement-7found-principles.pdf

 As with traditional FIPPs, PbD principles set forth both substantive and procedural privacy requirements, and can be applied universally to information technologies, organizational systems and networked architectures.
 This specification prescribes the application of PbD principles to software engineering documentation.

-Review of the PbD Principles and their Purposes

-The Seven (7) Foundational Principles of Privacy by Design are:

-1. Proactive not Reactive; Preventative Not Remedial

-2. Privacy as the Default Setting

-3. Privacy Embedded into Design

-4. Full Functionality - Positive-Sum, Not Zero-Sum

-5. End-to-End Security - Full Lifecycle Protection

-6. Visibility and Transparency - Keep It Open

-7. Respect for User Privacy - Keep It User-Centric

-This specification enables software organizations to embed privacy into the design and architecture of IT systems, without diminishing system functionality.
+This specification enables software engineers to embed privacy into the design and architecture of software-enabled data systems, in order to minimize data privacy risks without diminishing system functionality.
 The review seeks to aid the whole team and executive level to understand the PbD principles in a software engineering context.

 Proactive not Reactive; Preventative not Remedial

-This principle emphasizes early privacy risk mitigation methods, and requires a clear commitment, at the highest levels, to set and enforce high standards of privacy – generally higher than the standards set by laws and regulation.
-This privacy commitment SHALL be demonstrably shared throughout by user communities and relevant stakeholders in a culture of continuous improvement.
+This principle emphasizes early privacy risk mitigation methods, and requires a clear commitment, at the highest organizational levels, to set and enforce high standards of privacy – generally higher than the standards set by laws and regulation.
+This privacy commitment should be demonstrably shared throughout by relevant stakeholders (internal and external) in a culture of continuous improvement.

 Demonstrable Leadership

-Software engineering methods and procedures SHALL be in place that assure a clear commitment, at the highest levels, to prescribe and enforce high standards of privacy protection, generally higher than prevailing legal requirements.
+Software engineering methods and procedures are in place to ensure a clear commitment, from the highest levels, to prescribe and enforce high standards of privacy protection, generally higher than prevailing legal requirements.

 Defined Community of Practice

-Software engineering methods and procedures SHALL be in place to ensure that a demonstrable privacy commitment is shared by organization members, user communities and relevant stakeholders.
+Software engineering methods and procedures are in place to ensure that a demonstrable privacy commitment is shared by organization members, user communities and relevant stakeholders.

 Proactive and Iterative

-Software engineering methods and procedures SHALL be in place to ensure continuous processes are in place to identify privacy and data protection risks arising from poor designs, practices and outcomes, and to mitigate unintended or negative privacy impacts in proactive and systematic ways.
+Software engineering methods and procedures are in place to ensure continuous processes are in place to identify privacy and data protection risks arising from poor designs, practices and outcomes, and to mitigate unintended or negative privacy impacts in proactive and systematic ways.

 Privacy as the Default

-This principle emphasizes establishing firm, automatic, limits to all collection, use, retention and disclosure of personal data in a given system.
-Where the need or use of personal data is not clear, there is to be a presumption of privacy and the precautionary principle is to apply: the default settings are to be the most privacy protective.
+This principle emphasizes establishing firm, preferably automatic, limits to all collection, use, retention and disclosure of personal data in a given system.
+Where the need or use of personal data is not clear, there is to be a presumption of privacy and the precautionary principle is to apply: the default choice should be the most privacy protective.

 This Privacy by Design principle: